Exclusive: Chipmaker Qualcomm may face EU antitrust probe - sources

 BRUSSELS Qualcomm, the world's No. 1 mobile chipmaker, may face a European investigation related to a four-year-old complaint from a subsidiary of rival Nvidia Corp, three people familiar with the matter said on Tuesday.

 An EU probe would come at an awkward time for Qualcomm, which is seeking to end an investigation by China's pricing regulator into monopoly practices.
-If found guilty of breaching EU rules, the company could face a fine of up to $2.5 billion.
+If found guilty of breaching EU rules, the company could face a fine of up to $2.5 billion (1.5 billion pounds).

 "The Commission may open a case after the summer," said one of the sources, who declined to be named because of the sensitivity of the matter.

-British cellphone chipmaker Icera, acquired by Nvidia Corp in 2011, took its grievances to the European Commission in June 2010, accusing Qualcomm of anti-competitive behavior.
+British cellphone chipmaker Icera, acquired by Nvidia Corp in 2011, took its grievances to the European Commission in June 2010, accusing Qualcomm of anti-competitive behaviour.

 Details of the complaint were never made public.
 But another person familiar with the issue said Icera had accused Qualcomm of using patent-related incentives and exclusionary pricing of chipsets to discourage customers from doing business with Icera.